vic-ma/howtodismantle.github.io/_posts/2025-01-04-Cracking-the-code-Part-II-Calling-functions-remotely.md

 print("Alarm set succesfully....")
 {% endhighlight %}

-The second function we want to call is the "IsAlarmActive" function.
-It has a return parameter, that can be read in the response body.
-It's not emebedded in any kind of JSON, but printed directly in the body.
+The second function we need to call is `IsAlarmActive`.
+It has a return parameter that can be read in the response body.
+It's not embedded in any kind of JSON, but rather printed directly in the body.

 {% highlight python %}
 ## Call a function with return value